Super Taboo: Plot

-The manga is about a high school student Yuu Sakagami who, raised separately, is reunited with his mother, Misako, and his sister, Eri, who both become infatuated with him.
+The manga is about a high school student named Yuu Sakagami who, raised separately, is reunited with his mother, Misako, and his sister, Eri, who both become infatuated with him.
 When Yuu becomes sexually aroused his inner demons take over and he is unable to control his actions, and the women in his family, his English teacher from America, and a female neighbor (who is later revealed to be the boy's aunt), are quick to take advantage of this.
 The situations and humor are similar to the non-sexual manga, Ranma ½, but nearly always have a sexual focus.

 Yuu starts out having slept with his sister Eri, but eventually one night he and both his mother and sister get drunk and they have a threesome.
 The insanity continues when Yuu gets disgusted with what he is doing and leaves the house, only to be taken in by his English professor, who seduces him.
 This ends with him swearing to give up sex because of how he gives in to his dark desires.

-Next we find Yuu and Eri making wishes for what appears to be New Year's, Yuu wanting to "get it on" with a woman, Miss Sakura.
-Eri later witnesses said woman having sex with a man, but doesn't tell Yuu.
+Next readers find Yuu and Eri making wishes for what appears to be New Year's, Yuu wanting to "get it on" with a woman, Miss Sakura.
+Eri later witnesses said woman having sex with a man, but does not tell Yuu.
 Yuu decides to get his fortune told, and it comes back with these words; "Doom.
 Death.
 Defeat.
 Despair."
-Also it has a tiny message at the bottom; "sorry, kid".
+Also, it has a tiny message at the bottom; "sorry, kid".

-Next we see an encounter between Yuu and Misako, in which Yuu is eating food made by Misako.
+Next readers see an encounter between Yuu and Misako, in which Yuu is eating food made by Misako.
 The mother is wearing nothing under her apron, and tries to seduce Yuu.
-Yuu tries in vain to keep from getting aroused, but Misako sits on his lap and that's that.
-Yuu envisions his "reason" getting run over by a train marked "instinct" and it's off to the races again.
-Yuu and Misako have sex, after which Yuu looks in horror on what happened and comments that he's going to hell.
+Yuu tries in vain to keep from getting aroused, but Misako sits on his lap and that is that.
+Yuu envisions his "reason" getting run over by a train marked "instinct" and it is off to the races again.
+Yuu and Misako have sex, after which Yuu looks in horror on what happened and comments that he is going to hell.